-Studio in a School NYC, LLC (Studio) seeks a dedicated, organized, collaborative administrator with an interest in arts education to join its program team as the Program Coordinator for Residency Programs.
+Studio in a School NYC, LLC (Studio) seeks a dedicated and collaborative administrator with an interest in arts education to join its program team as a Program Coordinator.
 The Residency Program Coordinator will provide administrative, logistical, and clerical support for Studio programs with schools throughout New York City, serving as a liaison between Studio and its educational partners and Artist Instructor staff.
 The Coordinator works closely with the Program team and Executive, Finance, Development, and Marketing and Public Relations staff, as well as with program sites.
 The Coordinator will join a passionate, talented team in a dynamic and well-respected art education organization, while acquiring knowledge about art education and program design and implementation.

 The Residency Program Coordinator position is a non-exempt, full-time position reporting to the Residency Program Manager.
 Primary responsibilities include: